 Trump’s tweets and negative publicity from the news led to people viewing him as unsympathetic and even childish.
 Some people see him as sexist due to some of his comments against certain females and some people view him as racially discriminatory or unconcerned due to his comments regarding illegal immigrants.

 However, the people that voted for him were far more concerned about the ideas that he had for improving the economy and making changes to the system.
 They were willing to overlook his personality to vote for someone that might make changes to the things that mattered to them.
 An excellent article by Michael Gerson in The Atlantic describes the phenomenon quite well.

 Another thing to note is that negative news often gets more reaction than positive news.
 That’s why the evening news tends to feature local crime, natural disasters and other negative occurrences.
 This may be due to an aspect of human psychology called "negativity bias".

 In short, it appears that negative publicity kept people aware of Trump’s name and allowed him to spread his message.
 His campaign slogan was “Make America Great Again” and his core message was about implementing positive change in the system to improve the economy and help Americans get jobs to support their families.
 While he did lose the popular vote, enough people in the right places embraced his message and gave him the votes he needed to win the election.

 To sum it up…

-Maintaining a positive and squeaky clean reputation is important to most people, but Donald Trump seems to thrive on controversy.
-His approach seems to have served him well enough to date, keeping him in the spotlight and allowing him to beat Hillary Clinton in the 2016 presidential election.
+Maintaining a positive and squeaky clean reputation is important to most people, but Donald Trump seems to thrive on controversy, he just doesn't like it when the winds don't blow his way (and who does?).
+His approach seems to have served him well enough, keeping him in the spotlight and allowing him to beat Hillary Clinton in the 2016 presidential election.